Skip to content

 Control Kind What it does

 Compression Meter Shows speech compression amount in dB.
 Gated on the radio's interlock TRANSMITTING state and speech processor enable: reads 0 dB during RX to prevent confusing stale readings from the TX chain.
-Driven via the updateCompression() slot, independent of the mic level path.
+In v26.5.3, the meter range is reversed: 0 = no compression, -25 = full compression.

 Mic profile Combo box Loads the named mic processing profile from the radio's profile list.